Architectural Design & Planning

 We prepare construction drawings and specifications that are always reviewed and approved by the board of directors.
 Once the repair plan has been approved it will serve as a basis for the bidding and construction documents required for the actual repairs and reconstruction.
 We will work with the contractor to procure permits.
 We are the interface with the city during the plan check process, getting your plans to approval for issuance of a permit to start the project.

-In most cases a licensed engineer is needed when a wall is opened, and structural wood decay is found, when it is determined that the deck needs to be replaced, and the stairs and landings need to be replaced.
+In most cases a licensed engineer is needed when a wall is opened, and structural wood decay is found.
+Also when it is determined that the deck or stairs and landings need to be replaced.
 When water intrusion is found as the source of the problem, we also need the expertise of an architect with waterproofing design experience.
 Our engineer can guarantee the load of your new beam needed and our Architect can develop a waterproofing plan to avoid a repeat of the problem.

 At CM Squared, Inc. we provide both professional services, so you no longer need to ponder which came first, the chicken or the egg?